RehanChalana/Expense-Tracker-/README.md

 💵 Add a money button. <br />

 What can be added:
-Adding a settings page where you can tweak some settings --> Setting monthly and weekly spent limits
+Adding a settings page where you can tweak some settings <br />
+--> Setting monthly and weekly spent limits <br />
---> Reminders when these limits are reached
+--> Reminders when these limits are reached <br />
---> Savings analysis based on limits
+--> Savings analysis based on limits <br />
 Project by: 🚀 Rehan Chalana